GDPlumb/SnFFT.jl/docs/source/groupoperations.rst

 =============================
 *SnFFT* is designed to take the Fourier transform of functions over |Sn|.
 Although not strictly necessary to do this, having the basic functionality of the group can make testing and development much easier.
-These functions are in the file `SnElement.jl <https://github.com/GDPlumb/SnFFT.jl/blob/master/src/SnElement.jl>`_.
+These functions are in the file `Element.jl <https://github.com/GDPlumb/SnFFT.jl/blob/master/src/Element.jl>`_.

 Group Operations
 ----------------